 - Did you voluntarily give your debit card number to anyone over the phone, provide it on a mailed form or email, or enter it on an Internet website?

 - Did you give or loan your debit card to anyone?
 (No claims can be made if you voluntarily gave your card to someone.)

 Filing a Dispute or Fraud

 Timely notice is critical.
 You must notify us within two (2) business days of the date you first become aware of the loss or theft of your card.
 Failure to notify us within two (2) business days may increase your liability to $500.
 If you do not notify us within sixty (60) days of when the transaction appeared on your statement, you are liable for the entire transaction amount.
-The forms you need to file a dispute or fraud claim are below:
+The form you need to file a dispute or fraud claim is below:

 Debit Card FAQ